 Jamal is proven right after finding the money and confronts his friends about the way they dismiss him.
 Through Jamal, we are able to find a sense of childhood wonder as the gnomes continue to stalk him, and we get a sense of adventure as he leads the group into a money laundering scheme with Abuelita.

 Then there is Ruby.
-This season, the show highlights the lasting effects of trauma in a way that I greatly appreciate.
+This season, On My Block highlights the lasting effects of trauma in a way that I greatly appreciate.
 Ruby is okay, he is smiling and slowly trying to go back to the boy he was before the shooting, but he is doing so while struggling with post traumatic stress.
 Songs, sounds, images, it’s all too much for him, but he isn’t alone.

 Jessica Marie Garcia‘s character Jasmine is promoted to season regular and we get to see her home life.
 She is the perfect friend to help Ruby through his trauma.
 The acting during Ruby’s attacks are painful to watch.
 Not because of bad acting but because it is accurate.
 From a directorial stance, we get to see what Ruby sees, the slow blending of the night of the shooting into where he is.
 Latrelle’s face, gunshots, it all becomes too much and Genao’s heavy breathing and emotive face are gutting.

 Ruby isn’t okay, and as Jasmine helps him accept this, he learns to cope.
 But he isn’t cured, the fear is there, the sadness is there, but the season highlights the small thing that can trigger an attack.
-A song, a sound, too many people, Ruby is never okay and the ability of the show to explore that is well executed and emotional.
+A song, a sound, too many people, Ruby is never okay and the ability of On My Block to explore that is well executed and emotional.

 The Santos and the Prophet$ are not glorified but they are not shown in ways that remove the complex reasons why people, like Cesar and his brother Spooky, come into them.
 Throughout the season we get to see that the Santos morphed from a group created to protect the people of Freeridge, with a leader who didn’t like violence, to the violent group it is today.